 Python scope resolution is based on what is known as the LEGB rule, which is shorthand for Local, Enclosing, Global, Built-in.
 Seems straightforward enough, right?
-Well, actually, there are some subtleties to the way this works in Python.
+Well, actually, there are some subtleties to the way this works in Python, which brings us to the common more advanced Python programming problem below.
 Consider the following:

 >>> x = 10 >>> def foo(): ... x += 1 ... print x ... >>> foo() Traceback (most recent call last): File "<stdin>", line 1, in <module> File "<stdin>", line 2, in foo UnboundLocalError: local variable 'x' referenced before assignment